-Up until recently the Solo was only able to be used if the unit was charged.
-However, the newer units can be charged while using it simultaneously which really sets this portable vaporizer apart from the rest of the market for home use.
+Up until recently, the Solo was only able to be used if the unit was charged.
+However, the newer units can be charged while simultaneously using it, which sets this portable vaporizer apart from the rest of the market for home use.

-Another great feature with the Solo is the seven different heat levels.
+Another great feature of the Solo is the seven different heat levels.
 It allows you to vape at any temperature setting.
-I prefer to start a fresh packed stem at level 3-5, depending on my mood, and then climb to 6 towards the end of my session.
+I prefer to start a freshly packed stem at levels 3-5, depending on my mood, and then climb to 6 towards the end of my session.

 The solo comes with an automatic shut off timer.
 After 12 minutes of use, the Solo will shut off to help with battery life.
-I personally like the 12 minute timer since that is about the length of a session, I don’t have a problem of turning on my vapes and forgetting about them, so I generally am more annoyed when a vape shuts off every minute or two so I have to turn it back on a half dozen times during a session.
+I personally like the 12-minute timer since that is about the length of a session.
+I don’t have a problem with turning on my vapes and forgetting about them, so I generally am more annoyed when a vape shuts off every minute or two.
+Then I have to turn it back on a half dozen times during a session.

-The glass mouthpiece on the Solo isn’t secured to anything and can easily fall out if you’re not cautious.
-I’m sure I’ll have a few people disagree with me but that’s just my personal opinion.
-With all of that said, the Solo is a great vape to use around the house, take out on the deck, bring over to a buddies house.
+The Solo’s glass mouthpiece isn’t secured to anything and can easily fall out if you’re not cautious.
+I’m sure I’ll have a few people disagree with me, but that’s just my personal opinion.
+With all of that said, the Solo is a great vape to use around the house, take out on the deck, bring over to a buddy’s house.
 Just don’t expect to throw it in your pocket and go for a hike.

 Solo Screen Modification

 One minor downside to this unit is the holes in the bottom of the glass stem are too big for a fine grind and will leave you with some snacks in your mouth.
-This would be a major downside for me personally if it wasn’t so easily fixed.
-All you have to do is cut a screen to the right size, and place it at the bottom of the stem.
+This would be a major downside for me personally if it weren’t so easily fixed.
+All you have to do is cut a screen to the right size and place it at the stem’s bottom.

-This modification which can be viewed at 2:30 in the video above, will completely eliminate herbs passing through the holes and into your mouth.
-If you do not wan’t to add a screen to the vapor path, you can grind your herb more coarse and chunky and you won’t have near as many problems, you will also notice that a freshly cleaned stem will cause more problems than a slightly dirty one.
+This modification, which can be viewed at 2:30 in the video above, will eliminate herbs passing through the holes and into your mouth.
+If you do not want to add a screen to the vapor path, you can grind your herb more coarse and chunky, and you won’t have near as many problems.
+You will also notice that a freshly cleaned stem will cause more problems than a slightly dirty one.

 Solo Vaporizer Review Summary

-I also recommend checking out my favorite portable vaporizers if you don’t think the Solo will fit your needs.
-Thanks for checking out my review and if you have any questions about the Solo or any other portable feel free to leave a comment below.
+I recommend checking out my favorite portable vaporizers if you don’t think the Solo will fit your needs.
+Thanks for checking out my review, and if you have any questions about the Solo or any other portable, feel free to leave a comment below.